mzazon/awesome-cloud-projects/aws/iot-device-registry/iot-device-registry.md

    echo "✅ IoT rule created to route sensor data to Lambda"
    ```

-   The rules engine now automatically captures temperature data from any device publishing to the sensor/temperature/ topic hierarchy and routes it to your Lambda function.
+   The rules engine now automatically captures temperature data from any device publishing to the sensor/temperature/ topic hierarchy and routes it to your Lambda function with enhanced SQL processing.
 This pattern enables real-time data processing and can easily scale to handle thousands of concurrent device messages.

    > **Warning**: Ensure Lambda function permissions are correctly configured before creating IoT rules to avoid message delivery failures and potential data loss.

 8. **Configure Device Shadow for State Management**: